luapower/luapower.github.io/index.md

   * keep your modules up-to-date by pulling
   * [create your own modules][get-involved] and publish them

-> NOTE: Dependencies are not listed anywhere for demos and test units, so I better tell you now: some test units need [unit], and most demos need [cplayer] and [glue].
+> NOTE: The listed dependencies for a package are for the modules of that package only.
+Associated demos and test units can sometimes have additional dependencies which are not listed, so I better tell you now: some test units need [unit], and most demos need [cplayer] and [glue].

 > NOTE: Packages marked `dev` are either in active development or are planned for more development in the future.